Presentations, Trainings, and Workshops

 Lengths: 50 minutes

-STEP UP! principles are featured in this training geared towards supporting campus diversity and inclusion and providing skills in recognizing our own bias and intervening on behalf of others when issues of stereotyping and prejudice arise.
+STEP UP! principles are featured in this training geared towards supporting campus belonging and inclusion and providing skills in recognizing our own bias and intervening on behalf of others when issues of stereotyping and prejudice arise.

 Length: 50 minutes